4d/docs/website/translated_docs/de/ORDA/remoteDatastores.md

 The data contained in the cache is considered as expired when the timeout is reached.
 Any access to expired data will send a request to the server.
 Expired data remains in the cache until space is needed.

 By default, the ORDA cache is transparently handled by 4D.
+However, you can control its contents using the following ORDA class functions: By default, the ORDA cache is transparently handled by 4D.
 However, you can control its contents using the following ORDA class functions: However, you can control its contents using the following ORDA class functions:

 * [dataClass.setRemoteCacheSettings()](../API/DataClassClass.md#setremotecachesettings)
 * [dataClass.getRemoteCache()](../API/DataClassClass.md#getremotecache)